rutgerkok/Pokkit/IMPL_EXAMPLES.md

     }
 ```

 Sometimes Nukkit simply doesn't support a feature.
-Using `throw Pokkit.unsupported()` is always an option.
-However, there are more options.
+In this case, we have to be clever.
+Keep in mind that the goal of Pokkit is to get Bukkit plugins working.
+We have to look at each method on a case-by-case basis.

+For unimportant stuff, you can simply let the method silently fail.
+For example, a previous version of Pokkit would simply do nothing if a Bukkit plugin tried to spawn a particle.
+Particles are usually just fluff; not throwing an error at least means that the rest of the Bukkit plugin can still keep working.

-In the case of chat, [I decided to send the message anyway](https://github.com/rutgerkok/Pokkit/blob/0f5365012a11ef18a4ccc97f766fec8ff0168773/src/main/java/nl/rutgerkok/pokkit/PokkitServer.java#L130), and simply leave out everything that Pocket Edition doesn't understand.
+In the case of chat, [I decided to send the message anyway](https://github.com/rutgerkok/Pokkit/blob/0f5365012a11ef18a4ccc97f766fec8ff0168773/src/main/java/nl/rutgerkok/pokkit/PokkitServer.java#L130), and simply leave out links, tooltips and everything else that Pocket Edition doesn't understand.

 ```java
     @Override